Haoran-Jiang/batchtest_covid19/README.md

 * scikit-learn
 * Numba

-Installation is most easily done by using pip.
+Installation is easily done by using pip.
 1. Create or activate a virtual environment (e.g. using `virtualenv` or `conda`)
 2. Install required packages
 ```bash